Abhishek-2502/Github_Commit_Automation/README.md

 1. Download the provided script and save it to your local machine.
 2. Copy the path of the cloned repository.
-3. Open the script in a text editor and update the path in the script:
+3. Open the script in a text editor and update the path in the script for example:

    ```batch
    cd C:\Users\abhis\OneDrive\Desktop\DSA_Java
    ```